sfc-gh-knadadur/snowpark-use-cases/NIM_RAG_Streamlit/README.md

 # RAG on SNOWFLAKE SPCS and NVIDIA MICROSERVICE

-This implementation is tied to the [YouTube video on NVIDIA Developer](https://youtu.be/N_OOfkEWcOk). and the repo ()
+This implementation is tied to the [YouTube video on NVIDIA Developer](https://youtu.be/N_OOfkEWcOk) and the [repo](https://github.com/NVIDIA/GenerativeAIExamples/blob/105422558ed968a4dfc4ef6cbebc673cf42a00de/community/5_mins_rag_no_gpu/README.md)

 This is a simple standalone implementation showing a minimal RAG pipeline that uses models available from [NVIDIA API Catalog](https://catalog.ngc.nvidia.com/ai-foundation-models).
 The catalog enables you to experience state-of-the-art LLMs accelerated by NVIDIA.